plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 and [AutoFac](https://autofac.org/).

-## What about ORM and persistency frameworks?
+## What about Object-Relational mapping (ORM) frameworks?

-i dont need ORM as MS has API ... which is kind of ORM actually

-we do not want any ORM "framework" code in our most inner cirlces.

-we want to bann it to outermost circle or truely encapsulate in adapter.
+Clearly the database itself belongs to the frameworks circle but what about the repository accessing it?

+We want to use these cool ORM frameworks for repository implementation right? because who wants to write SQL manually in 2019?

+We want to use Entity Framework and Hybernate and DataContractSerializer and ...

+it is so easy - we just put attributes on our entity members/properties and we are done!

+but what do we do with this decision? we marry the framwork! we let it into our inner circles. we dont want that. we dont want "DbContext" in our adapters layer and maybe even derive our repository from it

+how to implement a repository without depending on the SQL access library? --> interface

+(IMAGE - interface ISqlClient in adapters layer)

+how to benefit form ORM without depending on it in any cirlce outside the frameworks circle?
+--> dedicated objects (maybe simpler ones, closer to the optimal storage for the DB technology - sql or document)
+- we again could define interfaces in adapers layer and do the mapping to our "real entities" in the repository pattern.

+(IMAGE - example UML about TFS workitems with "simple fields")

+> Note: in TFS workitems are rather generic ...

+but what about persistency frameworks which do not require any attributation which just provide some API to serialize/deserialize data?

+what about "EF Fluent API" or configuration file like in hybernate?

+might be a good option BUT
+- double check that the framework does not force u to follow other conventions like all setters public and constrctores without parameters. you may not want these conventions in ur domain model/entities (personally i like to create as many immutable objects as possible)
+- "external" mapping might be a problem with refactoring.
+EF fluent API does it in code so refactoring works. external Xml files might become a maintenance hell.

+it turns out that again not all frameworks are equal. in athena i use the following libraries which provide simple APIs to access data without any "side effect" on the design decision outside the repository impl

+- Microsoft.TeamFoundation.WorkitemTracking.Client (to access work items from TFS)
-in athena i use s.th. similar: F# type providers.
+- F# type providers.
 (Excel) - luckily i can truely encapsulate it.

-EF allows "code first" which does not require any dependencies from entities to EF. we can use it as implmenation detail of the repository.

-- we do not want to have any "Json" attributes on our entities
-- no "hypernate" attributes
--

-## What about data access libraries?

-so the database itself is a detail living in the outermost circle. but what about the repository accessing it?

-"
-Similarly, data is converted, in this layer [interface adapters layer], from the form most convenient for entities and use cases, to the form most convenient for whatever persistence framework is being used (i.e., the database).
-No code inward of this circle should know anything at all about the database.
-If the database is a SQL database, then all SQL should be restricted to this layer and in particular to the parts of this layer that have to do with the database.
-Also in this layer is any other adapter necessary to convert data from some external form, such as an external service, to the internal form used by the use cases and entities.
-"

-but in order to access the DB i usually use "libraries" like

 - System.Data.Sqlite (local caching for burn down)
-- Newtonsoft.Json (local stored data)
-- Microsoft.TeamFoundation.WorkitemTracking.Client (to access work items from TFS)

-Are these frameworks which have to be banned to the outermost circle?
+Are these frameworks which have to be banned to the outermost circle? is it really worth the effort?

+Lets ask again ...

+## What is a framework and what is a library?

 (IMAGE from fw vs lib)

-## Again: What is a framework and what is a library?

 From my perspective the difference between a framework and a library is "who is controlling whom?"
 A framework requires you to implement plugins. u write a controller for asp.net and by that plugin ur logic